-1. General Description of the position: This committee shall perform ASHRAE's long range and strategic plan activities on a continuing basis.
+1. General description of the position: The Planning Committee (PLC) is responsible for ASHRAE's long-range and strategic planning activities on a continuing basis.

 The PLC role is to assist the Board of Directors (BOD) and the organization to think strategically in planning for the future.
-These activities include determining methods for soliciting creative ideas from membership, assessing capabilities, making strategic assessments, formulating strategies, and recommending new initiatives to the BOD for adoption as strategic goals on an ongoing basis.
+These activities include determining methods for soliciting creative ideas from the membership, assessing capabilities, making strategic assessments, formulating strategies, and recommending new initiatives to the BOD for adoption as strategic goals on an ongoing basis.
 The PLC reports to the BOD.

-The members of this committee are as follows:

-- A. Between ten (10) and twelve (12) voting members, including a chair and vice chair - 1.
-During the three-year strategic planning cycle, two-years for strategic plan development and one year following the launch of the strategic plan, it is recommended that the membership of Planning be near the maximum allowed. - B. In addition to the chair and vice chair, voting members shall include - 1. one (1) Director-at-Large, - 2. one (1) Director and Regional Chair, - 3. one (1) member who is serving on the YEA Committee at the time of appointment, and - 4. two (2) members in good standing who have not served on the Board of Directors, - 5. up to three (3) to five (5) additional members of the Society who are serving or have served as Board members. - C. Non-voting members include: - 1. the Executive Vice President - 2. one (1) Staff Director - 3.
-Consultants as assigned by the President Elect - a.
-At least four (4) first-year Directors - b.
-Other Consultants - 3.
-Term of Service: The term of service for voting members is intended to be three (3) years, subject to ROB 3.300 Election and Appointment Procedures. - 4.
-Individual workload and anticipated time requirement per week (or month): Most of the individual workload is determined by the individual's assignment to support the PLC chair's MBOs.
-Work is likely to occur in bursts, requiring up to a few hours per week over a short period of time.
+- 2. The members of this committee are as follows: - A. Between nine (9) and twelve (12) voting members, including a chair and vice chair a.
+During the three-year strategic planning cycle, two-years for strategic plan development and one year following the launching the strategic plan, it is recommended that the membership of Planning be at the maximum allowed. - b.
+During the two-year "gap" of a five-year strategic plan duration, it is recommended that the membership of Planning be at the minimum allowed. - B. In addition to the chair and vice chair, voting members shall include - 1. one Director-at-Large, - 2. one Director and Regional Chair, - 3. one member who is serving on the YEA Committee at the time of appointment, and - 4. two members in good standing who have not served on the Board of Directors, - 5. up to five (5) additional members of the Society who are serving or have served as Board members - C. Non-voting members include the Executive Vice President and one Staff Director. - 3.
+Term of Service: With the exception of the Society Vice President, the Executive Vice President, and the staff director, service on this committee is intended to be for a 3-year term. - Appointments are made, however, each year by the President-Elect for the administrative year covered by his term as president.
+The Society Vice President shall serve two years contingent on his/her election as a Society Vice President and his/her appointment by the President-Elect.